OZ Pitch Day - July 30, 2026

-Qualified Opportunity Funds (QOFs) were created under the Investing in Opportunity Act, a version of which was passed as part of President Trump’s Tax Cuts & Jobs Act of 2017.
-These new Opportunity Zone funds provide massive tax incentives for re-investing capital gains in some of America’s most economically distressed communities.
+Qualified Opportunity Funds (QOFs) were created as part of President Trump’s Tax Cuts & Jobs Act of 2017.
+These Opportunity Zone funds provide massive tax incentives for re-investing capital gains in some of America’s most economically distressed communities.

-Starting a Qualified Opportunity Fund is easy.
+Starting your own Qualified Opportunity Zone Fund is easy.
 Ongoing maintenance of the fund (including administration, compliance, and accounting) will usually require professional guidance.

-Get the full PDF version of this guide, Opportunity Zones Explained.
-Download it here.
+Get a PDF version of this guide, Opportunity Zones Explained.

 Starting a QOF to manage your own deals can be appropriate for any individual with eligible gains of at least $250,000.
 For investors with gains under this amount, it probably makes more sense to look into investing as an LP, rather than starting your own fund.